-1. (No Action).
-The total annual catch limit for greater amberjack is equal to the current acceptable biological catch level.

-2. The total annual catch limit for greater amberjack is equal to the updated acceptable biological catch level.

-3. The total annual catch limit for greater amberjack is equal to 90% of the updated acceptable biological catch level.

-4. The total annual catch limit for greater amberjack is equal to 80% of the updated acceptable biological catch level.
+- 1. (No Action).
+The total annual catch limit for greater amberjack is equal to the current acceptable biological catch level. - 2.
+The total annual catch limit for greater amberjack is equal to the SSC recommended acceptable biological catch level. - 3.
+The total annual catch limit for greater amberjack is equal to 90% of the SSC recommended acceptable biological catch level. - 4.
+The total annual catch limit for greater amberjack is equal to 80% of the SSC recommended acceptable biological catch level. - See Chapter 2 for detailed language of alternatives.

-5. Varies by fishing year

-See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.

-The ACLs in Preferred Alternative 2, and Alternatives 3 through 5 are based on the SSC's new ABC recommendation and are viable alternatives for further analysis (Section 1.4 and Table 4.1.1).
+The ACLs in Preferred Alternative 2, and

+Alternatives 3 through 4, are based on the SSC's new ABC recommendation and are viable alternatives for further analysis (Section 1.4 and Table 4.1.1.1).
 Historical landings by sector, and revised sector ACLs, for greater amberjack are discussed in Action 2.
-Revising greater amberjack catch levels as proposed in Preferred Alternative 2, and Alternatives 3 through 5 would not be expected to result in negative biological impacts since overall catch would be constrained to the ACL and accountability measures (AM) would prevent the ACL and OFL from being exceeded, correct for overages if they occur (if the stock is in an overfished condition), and prevent overfishing.
+Revising greater amberjack catch levels as proposed in Preferred Alternative 2, and Alternatives 3 and 4, would not be expected to result in negative biological impacts since overall catch would be constrained to the ACL and accountability measures (AM) would prevent the ACL and OFL from being exceeded, correct for overages if they occur (if the stock is in an overfished condition), and prevent overfishing.
 In addition, the proposed increase in the total ACL for greater amberjack is based on the SSC's recommended ABC for greater amberjack in the South Atlantic region, and is considered BSIA.
 SEDAR 59 (2020) indicates that the greater amberjack ACL can be increased without having negative effects on the sustainability of the stock.

-Table 4.1.1.
-South Atlantic greater amberjack OFL and ABC recommendations in lbs ww, based on projections from SEDAR 59 (2020), and ACL options for Alternatives 2-5.
-The assessment and these projections use recreational data calibrated to the Marine Recreational Information Program Fishing Effort Survey.
+Table 4.1.1.1.
+South Atlantic greater amberjack OFL and ABC recommendations in lbs ww, based on projections from SEDAR 59 (2020), and ACL options for Preferred Alternative 2 and Alternatives 3-4.
+The assessment and these projections use recreational data calibrated to the Marine Recreational Information Program (MRIP) Fishing Effort Survey (FES).
+Fishing years are from March through the end of February.